Last Updated on by

-Both boast huge fan bases and impressive anecdotes about dieters success on these compared to other diets.
+Both boast huge fan bases and impressive anecdotes about dieters success and the long-term effects on these compared to other popular diets.
 Both diets check out as great choices but seem so similar it can be tricky to just choose one.

-If you’re stuck between these two and are unsure of which is better for your lifestyle, consider the following.
+If you’re stuck between these two weight loss plan and are unsure of which is better for your lifestyle, consider the following.

 Bottom Line Up Front: For most people (and families in particular), I would recommend starting with the South Beach diet here as a trial.
-If it doesn’t work for you, Atkins is a solid option but makes sense to be tried second.
+If it doesn’t work for you, Atkins weight loss plan is a solid option but makes sense to be tried second.

 Of course, you can read my full review for the entire comparison…

 The South Beach Diet for weight loss was created by cardiologist Dr. Agatston.
 He created a simpler three-step approach to the low-carb diet, which consists of:

 - Phase 1/Induction – Two-week phase where carbs are severely restricted and initial weight loss begins.
 This is the most difficult part of the diet as the body will go through a time where you feel tired and even irritable as it switches from carbs to burning fat for energy.